kongregate/asset-bundle-builder/README.md

 > NOTE: This package doesn't provided any utilities for determining the full URL of your hosted bundles, nor does it provide any specific utilities for downloading, loading, or managing your asset bundles at runtime.

-## Specification
+## Additional Documentation

-The following are the specific details of how this package
+This section more thoroughly explains the specifics of how asset-bundle-builder manages the asset bundles in your project.

 ### AssetBundle File Naming

 The generated bundle files are named according to the pattern `{name}_{platform}_{hash}.unity3d`, where:

 * `{name}` is the bundle name, as defined in the Unity project.
-* `{platform}` is the target platform string, matching the variant names for [`BuildTarget`](https://docs.unity3d.com/ScriptReference/BuildTarget.html).
+* `{platform}` is the target platform string, matching the variant names for `AssetBundleTarget` (see [Platform Support](#platform-support) below).
 * `{hash}` is the asset hash of the built bundle, determined when the bundle is built.

 This naming conventions serves a number of purposes: